top of page

 YOUR DIGITAL LEGACY, PART THREE: The Digital Asset Act

-The Digital Asset Act: Foundation for Digital Asset Protection The Revised Uniform Fiduciary Access to Digital Assets Act (RUFADAA) is a model law developed to create a clear legal framework for managing digital assets after death or incapacitation.
-Before RUFADAA, fiduciaries were often barred from accessing accounts because platform TOS agreements contradicted their legal authority.
-RUFADAA establishes a clear hierarchy for access: Online Tools (Legacy Contacts) have priori
+The Digital Asset Act: Foundation for Digital Asset Protection The Revised Uniform Fiduciary Access to Digital Assets Act (RUFADAA) is a model law designed to create a clear legal framework for managing digital assets after death or incapacitation.
+In other words, RUFADAA was enacted to give directions on how to deal with your online accounts and assets when you are unavailable in a more permanent manner.
+Before RUFADAA, fiduciaries (people with the responsibility of taking

 Gregory R. Hill